 Use Array to Enhance Hash Table (ArrayHashMap)

-In the previous chapter Enhancing Hash Table with Linked List, we used a doubly linked list to enhance the hash table, implementing a data structure like LinkedHashMap
+In the previous chapter Enhancing Hash Tables with Linked Lists, we used doubly linked lists to enhance hash tables, implementing a data structure like LinkedHashMap

-While linked lists can enhance hash tables, arrays, being closely related to linked lists, can also enhance hash tables.
+Linked lists can enhance hash tables, and arrays, being good siblings to linked lists, can also enhance hash tables.

 API

-Now, let me challenge you: based on the standard hash table API, add a new randomKey()
+Now, here's a challenge for you: based on the standard hash table API, add a new randomKey()

-API that can return a random key in O(1) time complexity:
+API that can return a random key in time complexity:

 interface Map<K, V> {